namannimmo10/namannimmo.me/_posts/2016-08-29-16-48-53-the_`ld_preload`_trick.md

 ---
 layout:		post
-title:		The `LD_PRELOAD` trick
+title:		The LD_PRELOAD trick
-summary:	Using LD_PRELOAD and the dynamic linker for hidden code injection
+summary:	Using LD_PRELOAD and the dynamic linker for hidden code injection.
 date:		2016-08-29 16-48-53
 categories:	c low-level kernel
 ---